Ourika: Summary

 The novel opens from the point of view of a doctor, who has been called to treat a dying young nun in a convent.
 This nun is a young black woman called Ourika, who is dying of "melancholia."
-As an effort to cure her, he asks Ourika to tell him her story.
+As an effort to cure her, he asks her to tell him her story.
 Ourika begins by relating how she was "saved" from the slave trade as an infant by the governor of Senegal, and brought back to Paris as a gift for Madame de B. She is raised well, according to the standards for white Parisian girls of high society-she is taught to sing by the best voice coaches, instructed in painting by a famous artist, is well-read and is accomplished in many languages.
 Ourika also says that prior to a critical moment in her life at the age of twelve, she had no consciousness of her race or any other racial barriers: "I reached the age of twelve without it once occurring to me that there was a way of being happy beside mine.
 I didn't regret being black.
 I was told that I was an angel.
 There was nothing to warn me that the color of my skin might be a disadvantage."

 In order to show off Ourika's talents, Mme de B. organizes a ball to show Ourika off, in which she dances as "Africa."
 Ourika does well in her dance, but later overhears an earth-shattering conversation.
 A friend of Mme de B., an unnamed Marquise, declares that Mme de B. has done Ourika a disgrace by raising her above her station, which means that Ourika will now be forever unhappy.
 The Marquise announces, to Ourika's shock, “What kind of man would marry a Negress?"

 Ourika is then struck by the realization of her skin color, and undergoes a psychological reaction akin to Frantz Fanon's account of racial awareness in Peau Noire, Masques Blancs (Black Skin, White Masks), which has been termed "racial melancholia", "whereby racial identification becomes a site of ongoing trauma that is supported by loss and compensation.".
 She begins to avoid mirrors, covering up her skin with gloves and hats, and begins to see her hands as "monkey's paws," going so far as to say that "this skin color of mine seemed to me like the brand of shame."

 Ourika also falls in love with Charles, Madame de B.'s grandson.
 However, he does not realize she is in love with him, and ends up marrying a young heiress, Anaïs de Thèmines, whose family have been killed by the French Revolutionaries.
 This drives her into depression, or "melancholy," that is so deep that she almost dies.
-She finally ends up retreating to the convent, where the doctor meets her.
+She finally ends up retreating to the convent, where the doctor meets her, and eventually dies at the end of Autumn.